cliffhall/cliffhall/README.md

 - 📋 -  My resume is [here](https://futurescale.com/content/resume/Cliff-Hall-Resume-2024.pdf) if you're interested.

 ## 🧠 Focused on AI
-- ✨ At [Culturalyst](https://culturalyst.com), I used AI to map and categorize diverse artist opportunities from around the web.
+- ✨ At [Culturalyst](https://culturalyst.com), I recently used AI to map and categorize diverse artist opportunities from around the web.
 - ✨ With [PlotRocket](https://plotrocket.app), an AI-assisted writers' room, I am combining artificial intelligence with common industry practices for creating episodic fiction, yielding a tool capable of planning multiple seasons of a television series down to the scene and beat.
 With or without the use of AI.
 It allows anyone to turn an idea into an engaging episodic story.

 ## 🕥 Previously on...